roomkey/front-end-code-challenge/README.md

 We have created a simple [NodeJS](https://nodejs.org) application which:

 1. Bundles your source code and serves it through http://localhost:3000/
-2. Provides **local** data through http://localhost:3000/api/
+2. Provides **mock** data through http://localhost:3000/api/
 3. Provides **live** data through http://localhost:3000/ by proxying JSON requests to our live servers

-Your challenge is to build something interesting that makes use of either the local or live data provided.
-If you're more interested in UI/UX development, you might want to use the local data.
+Your challenge is to build something interesting that makes use of either the mock or live data provided.
+If you're more interested in UI/UX development, you might want to use the mock data.
 It will get you up and running faster.
 If reverse-engineering and data manipulation is more your thing, consider taking a stab at using our live data.
 See the [API](#api) section below for more details.